-For best results, follow the steps as outlined:
+For best results, follow the brewing process steps as outlined:

-- Soak the two cans of malt extract syrup in hot water for about 20 minutes.
-This makes the syrup easier to pour.
+1. Soak the two cans of malt extract syrup in hot water for about 20 minutes to make the syrup easier to pour.
 While they soak, bring 1-1/2 gallons of water to a boil in your brew kettle.

-- Remove the kettle from the heat, add the malt extract to the water, stir until it’s dissolved and return the kettle to the burner.
+2. Remove the kettle from the heat, add the malt extract to the water, stir until it’s dissolved, and return the kettle to the burner.

-- Boil the mixture, called wort, for at least 30 minutes.
-Watch for boil overs and stir occasionally if you want.
-Five or ten minutes before you are finished boiling, add the hops.
-These hops will give your brew a nice hop aroma.
+3. Boil the mixture, called wort, for at least 30 minutes.
+Watch for boilovers and occasionally stir if you want.
+Five or ten minutes before you finish boiling, add the hops.
+These hops will give your brew a pleasant hop aroma.

-- While the wort boils, sanitize your primary fermenter using a solution of 1 ounce of bleach to 1 gallon of water.
-Sponge all the surfaces of your fermenter with sanitizing solution and rinse well with hot water.
-From now on, everything that comes into contact with your beer must be sanitized either with a clean sponge or by soaking in a bleach solution.
-This is very important.
+1. While the wort boils, sanitize your primary fermenter using a solution of 1 ounce of bleach to 1 gallon of water.
+Sponge your fermenter’s surfaces with sanitizing solution and rinse well with hot water.
+From now on, everything that comes into contact with your beer must be sanitized either with a clean sponge or soaked in a bleach solution.
+Sanitizing everything is very important.
 In fact, it’s one of the secrets to making good beer.

-- Once sanitized, fill your fermenter with 3 gallons of fresh water and cover with a sanitized lid.
+2. Once sanitized, fill your fermenter with 3 gallons of fresh water and cover it with a sanitized lid.

 COOLING AND PITCHING

-- When you are finished boiling, carefully pour all the wort into your water-filled fermenter.
+1. When you finish boiling, carefully pour all the wort into your water-filled fermenter.
 It’s boiling hot, so be careful.
 Put the lid on tightly.

-- Fermentation usually starts within 24 hours, but it may take longer.
-A sure sign of fermentation is the bubbling of carbon dioxide through the fermentation lock.
+Fermentation usually starts within 24 hours, but it may take longer.
+A sure sign of fermentation is carbon dioxide bubbling through the fermentation lock.
 The bubbling should be rapid and vigorous for a couple of days and then gradually slow down.
-Keep the beer at room temperature, protected from light and in a place where children or animals can’t disturb it.
-Fourteen days after fermentation began, you’re ready to bottle.
+Keep the beer at room temperature, protected from light, and in a place where people, children, or animals can’t disturb it.
+Fourteen days after fermentation begins, you’re ready to bottle.

-- Sanitize your bottling bucket, siphon, racking cane, bottle filler (and anything else that’s going to come in contact with your beer) using the same bleach solution as for the fermenter – 1 ounce of bleach to 1 gallon of water.
-Sanitize your bottle caps with a diluted bleach solution also.
+2. Sanitize your bottling bucket, siphon, racking cane, bottle filler (and anything else that will come in contact with your beer) using the same bleach solution as for the fermenter – 1 ounce of bleach to 1 gallon of water.
+Sanitize your bottle caps with a diluted bleach solution too.

-- Put your fermenter on the counter and your bottling bucket on the floor.
+4. Put your fermenter on the counter and your bottling bucket on the floor.
 Pour the sugar solution into the bottling bucket.
 Siphon the beer from the fermenter into the bottling bucket.
-Do this carefully without splashing or agitating the beer and leave the sediment (known as racking) in the bottom of the fermenter.
-Keep the beer’s exposure to outside air to a minimum and make sure all surfaces that come into contact with the beer are sanitized.
+Do this carefully without splashing or agitating the beer, and leave the sediment (known as racking) at the fermenter’s bottom.
+Keep the beer’s exposure to outside air to a minimum.
+Make sure to sanitize all surfaces that come into contact with the beer.

-- Place the bottling bucket on the counter and set up your racking cane, siphon and bottle filler assembly.
+5. Place the bottling bucket on the counter and set up your racking cane, siphon, and bottle filler assembly.
 Then, begin filling your bottles.
 Bottling can be messy, so have some paper towels or rags handy.
-Newspaper or a shallow baking pan can be used to catch spills.
-Cap each bottle as it is filled.
+You can use a newspaper or a shallow baking pan to catch spills.
+Cap each bottle as you fill it.

 AGING AND TASTING

-- You’re done!
+1. You’re done!
 Store your bottles in a cool, dark place.
-Wait two weeks, then uncap a bottle and pour into a nice clean mug or glass, leaving the sediment in the bottle.
+Wait two weeks, then uncap a bottle and pour your beer into a nice, clean mug or glass, leaving the sediment in the bottle.
 The sediment won’t harm you, but it can change the flavor and appearance of the beer.